sjhuskey/coptic_metadata_viewer/README.md

 3. Open a browser and go to `http://localhost:8501`.

 ***

-This project was developed using a hybrid approach: traditional coding, selective use of AI coding assistants ([Chat-GPT](https://chatgpt.com/) and [GitHub Copilot](https://github.com/features/copilot)), coding tools ([Protégé](https://protege.stanford.edu/) and [Visual Studio Code](https://code.visualstudio.com/)), and adapted examples from tutorials.
+This work was created with an even blend of human and AI contributions.
+AI was used to make content edits, such as changes to scope, information, and ideas.
+AI was used to make new content, such as computer code and documentation.
+AI was prompted for its contributions, or AI assistance was enabled.
+AI-generated content was reviewed and approved.
+The following model(s) or application(s) were used: ([Chat-GPT](https://chatgpt.com/) 4o, [Claude](https://claude.ai/) Sonnet 3.7, and [GitHub Copilot](https://github.com/features/copilot), enabled in [Visual Studio Code](https://code.visualstudio.com/).
+The ontology was crafted using [Protégé](https://protege.stanford.edu/).

 All outputs were reviewed, adapted, and validated by me, Samuel J. Huskey, and I take full responsibility for the design, adaptation, and accuracy of the final code.

 I adapted portions of code from the following tutorials (with modifications for this project’s requirements):